 Despite suffering from dysentery and fever, he continued to fight until Bataan was surrendered to the Japanese.
 One morning, after post-guard duty, Bill and the other soldiers returned to their base and learned of the surrender.
 Not too long afterward, his platoon was strafed by low flying Japanese planes.

-The night of April 8, the tankers were ordered to disable their tanks and half-tracks.
+During the night of April 8, the tankers were ordered to disable their tanks and half-tracks.
 Bill’s crew did so.
 Leaving their camp, the reconnaissance platoon walked until they met trucks from A Company.
 They would stay in A Company’s area until they drove the trucks to Mariveles.
 It was there that they were stripped of everything they had.

 As a Prisoner of War, Bill started the “march” on April 10, 1942, and was subjected to enemy brutality and inhumane treatment.
 On the march, Bill was threatened and hit, but he never came close to being bayoneted or shot.
 At one point, he also helped Robert Parr who was having difficulty keeping up with his group.

 Bill saw the dead bodies of hundreds of POWs lying along the road.
 He also witnessed 30 soldiers executed by the Japanese.
-Bill recalled that the lack of food and water were two of worse things that the POWs who were still alive dealt with on the march.
+Bill recalled that the lack of food and water were two of the worse things that the POWs who were still alive dealt with on the march.
 What little water the POWs received often had animal feces floating in it.
 He recalled that at one point he and the other POWs were held in an open field and left to bake in the sun.

 At San Fernando, the POWs boarded small wooden boxcars used to haul sugarcane.
 The cars could hold forty men, but they were packed into the cars so tightly that they could hardly breathe.
 Disembarking at Capas, the men walked the last few miles to Camp O’Donnell.